addiscent/vagrant-ruby-rails/README.md

   * "vagrant halt" - stops execution of a running _Vagrant Box_.

-  * "vagrant destroy" - halts an executing _Vagrant Box_, and then removes its image files, including its file system, from _host_ storage.
-When this command finishes executing, the _Vagrant Box_ and its contents have been permanently deleted from _host_ file system storage.
+  * "vagrant destroy" - Removes a _guest-vbox's_ image files, including its virtual file system, from _host_ storage.
+When this command finishes executing, the _guest-vbox_ operating system and its file system contents have been permanently deleted from _host_ file system storage.

 There are many _Vagrant_ commands in addition to those listed above; see the _Vagrant_ documentation.
+Because a _Vagrant Box_ is also a _VirtualBox_, the many _VirtualBox_ commands may be used as well.

 ## Using _vagrant-ruby-rails_